OMR-Research/Smashcima/docs/scene-objects.md

 - `Event` Notes with the same onset.
 - `Chord` Notes with a shared stem, same onset, and same duration.
 - `Beam` Notes sharing a beam.
-- `Voice` Notes in the same voice in plyphonic music.
+- `Voice` Notes in the same voice in polyphonic music.
 - `Slur` Notes tied by the same slur.
 - `Tuplet` Notes being part of the same tuplet.

-It's the responsibility of the container to know what notes it contains, NOT the note's to remember what container it belongs in.
+It's the responsibility of the container to know what notes it contains, NOT the note's to remember what container it belongs to.
 If it was the note's responsibility, then each time we add another container, we have to extend the `Note` class.
-That's ugly and hiders extensibility.
+That's ugly and hinders extensibility.

-At the same time, when synthesizing the music notation, the synthesizer must be able to ask a know about the chord it belongs to, about the slur it belongs to, etc. So we need this inverse querying capability.
+At the same time, when synthesizing the music notation, the synthesizer must be able to ask a note about the chord it belongs to, about the slur it belongs to, etc. So we need this inverse querying capability.
 That's why we inherit from the `SceneObject` base class, which keeps track of all these references (most importantly the back-links).

 <img src="assets/scene-objects/containers-graph.png"/>